U.S. blacklists eight Chinese tech companies on rights violations

 The ban complicates a planned initial public offering for Megvii.
 The company filed in August to go public in Hong Kong.
 The terms and timing of a listing weren’t disclosed, but people familiar with the company’s plans have said it’s seeking to raise as much as $1 billion.
 SenseTime lists Nvidia Corp. and Qualcomm Inc. among more than 700 global partners.
 Nvidia declined to comment, and Qualcomm didn’t immediately have a comment.

 Four of the eight companies put on the blacklist are already publicly traded in China.
-Dahua’s shares have risen 17% in the past year, while Hikvision is up 12.4%. iFlytek Co has gained 11.5% and Xiamen Meiya Pico Information has climbed 7.9%.
+Dahua’s shares have risen 17% in the past year, while Hikvision is up 12.4%. iFlytek has gained 11.5% and Xiamen Meiya Pico Information has climbed 7.9%.

 When Huawei became the most prominent target for Trump administration export restrictions, its U.S. suppliers initially cut off contact with the Chinese technology company.
 After looking at the rules more closely, companies such as Intel Corp., Micron Technology Inc. and Qualcomm resumed at least partial supply.